fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 # Project Docker Images

-This project consists of four Docker images: `mysql`, `machine_learning_image`, `spark_preprocessing_image`, and `hadoop_image`.
+This project consists of six Docker images for hadoop, ambari, mysql,tensorflow and custom built images named spark_preprocessing_image and machine_learning_image.
 This README file provides instructions on how to access and use these Docker images for the project.
 Follow the steps below to get started:

 ### Prerequisites

 - Docker must be installed on your machine.
-You can download Docker from the official website: [https://www.docker.com/get-started](https://www.docker.com/get-started)
+You can download Docker from the official website: [https://www.docker.com/get-started](https://www.docker.com/get-started).
+Docker compose is also required.

 ### Accessing the Docker Images